STUDIO ANDREE WEISSERT ist ein interdisziplinäres Studio für Gestaltung.

 Andree Weißert, born in northern Germany in 1975, lives and works in Berlin.

-More than 20 years after completing my apprenticeship as a carpenter (1997-2000), after completing my studies in architecture (2002-2007), working for two years at Sauerbruch Hutton Architects, founding STUDIO ANDREE WEISSERT (SAW) in 2009 and teaching for two years as part of a design seminars at the North of Northwest University (Boston/Berlin), I'm still not at the point where I can describe in one sentence what I actually do.
+25 years after completing my apprenticeship as a carpenter (1997-2000), after completing my studies in architecture (2002-2007), working for two years at Sauerbruch Hutton Architects, founding STUDIO ANDREE WEISSERT (SAW) in 2009 and teaching for two years as part of a design seminars at the North of Northwest University (Boston/Berlin), I am since Summersemester 2025 a visiting professor for interior design at the Kunsthochschule Burg Giebichenstein in Halle (Saale).

 I design furniture, fixtures, rooms, houses, constructions, facades, surfaces, exhibitions and objects.